sirprize/dojo-local-storage/readme.md

 ## Working With A Data Subset By Configuration

 Sometimes it can be desirable to configure a store such that it only operates on a subset of data.
-This feature can be helpful to use LocalStorage as a read/write replacement for a remote API.
+This feature can be helpful to use LocalStorage as a read/writeable replacement for a remote API during development.
 Transparently to a client, Dojo-local-storage adds a property to each object it stores and removes it upon retrieval.
 Name and value of this property can be passed to the constructor upon instantiation

     var store = new LocalStorage({
         subsetProperty: 'mySubsetProperty',